-All local councils in Northern Ireland have suspended collection of bulky waste.
+Some councils in Northern Ireland have suspended collection of bulky waste.
 Check with your local council to see which services they are currently operating.

 Authorised waste collection

 If you give your waste to someone else for disposal, you must make sure they are authorised to take it.
 You must only give waste to:

 - local council waste services

 - council-authorised waste contractor